 The term orthorexia has gained traction in recent years as more individuals find themselves preoccupied with the food they eat, sometimes to a detrimental degree.
 Although striving for a healthy diet is commendable, the line between healthy eating and an unhealthy obsession can be surprisingly thin.

-At Remedy Therapy Center for Eating Disorders in Stuart, FL, we aim to shed light on this growing concern and help individuals navigate their relationship with food.
+At Remedy Therapy Center for Eating Disorders in Jensen Beach, FL, we aim to shed light on this growing concern and help individuals navigate their relationship with food.

 Healthy eating is about nourishing the body while keeping balance in mind.
 It promotes variety, moderation, and enjoyment of food.